IskandarGhobril/empanada/_sections/intro.md

 <div class="session-transition">
   <p class="transition-label">Session Notes</p>
   <p class="transition-text">Only one of these hypotheses can dominate in the data.
-Armed with decades of price history, sentiment surveys, and search data — plus statistical tools sharper than any scalpel — we're going in.</p>
+Armed with decades of price history, sentiment surveys, and search data (plus statistical tools sharper than any scalpel) we're going in.</p>
   <p class="transition-cta">Let's meet the witnesses.</p>
 </div>